aondov/pico_measurement_station/README.md

 ## Connection diagram

-Sensors are connected to the Raspberry Pi Pico in the following way:
+Sensors are connected to the Raspberry Pi Pico W in the following way:

 | Pico  | HC-SR04  | NTC Thermistor  |
 |---|---|---|